 Follow the Sylvan Lake trail around the lake and through the tunnel.
 When the trail forks after the tunnel, take a left, and then a right at the next trail.
 Follow this to the north as it goes away from Sylvan Lake to a field area.
 A trail switchbacks up the hill towards middle Earth, and just behind you is Outer Outlet.
 It is very imposing and one of the larger rock formations in the Needles.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Outer Outlet:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Outer Outlet:

 Rain Man 5.10 6b 20 VII- 19 E2 5b Sport, 80'